-Two decades of high-resolution satellite observations and climate modeling studies have indicated strong ocean-atmosphere coupled feedbacks mediated by small-scale oceanic processes, including semi-permanent and meandrous SST fronts, mesoscale eddies, and filaments.
-The air-sea exchanges in latent heat, sensible heat, momentum, and carbon dioxide associated with this so-called mesoscale air-sea interaction are found robust near the major western boundary currents, Southern Ocean fronts, equatorial and coastal upwelling zones, but they are also ubiquitous over the global oceans wherever ocean mesoscale processes are active.
-Current theories, informed by rapidly advancing observational and modeling capabilities, have established the importance of mesoscale air-sea interaction processes for understanding largescale ocean circulation, biogeochemistry, and weather and climate variability.
-However, numerous challenges remain to diagnose, observe, and simulate mesoscale air-sea interaction accurately to quantify its impacts on large-scale processes.
-This article provides a comprehensive review of investigations of many key aspects pertinent to mesoscale air-sea interaction, synthesizes current understanding with remaining gaps and uncertainties, and provides recommendations on theoretical, observational, and modeling strategies for future air-sea interaction research.
+Two decades of high-resolution satellite observations and climate modeling studies have indicated strong ocean-atmosphere coupled feedback mediated by ocean mesoscale processes, including semi-permanent and meandrous SST fronts, mesoscale eddies, and filaments.
+The air-sea exchanges in latent heat, sensible heat, momentum, and carbon dioxide associated with this so-called mesoscale air-sea interaction are robust near the major western boundary currents, Southern Ocean fronts, and equatorial and coastal upwelling zones, but they are also ubiquitous over the global oceans wherever ocean mesoscale processes are active.
+Current theories, informed by rapidly advancing observational and modeling capabilities, have established the importance of mesoscale and frontal-scale air-sea interaction processes for understanding large-scale ocean circulation, biogeochemistry, and weather and climate variability.
+However, numerous challenges remain to accurately diagnose, observe, and simulate mesoscale air-sea interaction to quantify its impacts on large-scale processes.
+This article provides a comprehensive review of key aspects pertinent to mesoscale air-sea interaction, synthesizes current understanding with remaining gaps and uncertainties, and provides recommendations on theoretical, observational, and modeling strategies for future air-sea interaction research.